Magdalene De Lancey: A Week in Waterloo

 At her brother's request, Magdalene wrote a serial narrative account of her, "A Week in Waterloo", in June 1815.
 Her brother lent the narrative to Sir Walter Scott, Charles Dickens and others.
 A condensed account was found amongst the papers of her nephew, General De Lancey Lowe, after his death in 1880.
 His widow published it in 1888.
 Her account was published in full with an explanatory preface in 1906.

 Sir Walter Scott wrote on 13 October 1825 that he considered the narrative "as one of the most valuable and important documents which could be published all illustrative of the woes of war ...
 I never read anything which affected my own feelings more strongly."

 Charles Dickens wrote on 16 March 1841 " ...To say that the reading that most astonishing and tremendous account has constituted an epoch in my life—that I shall never forget the lightest word of it—that I cannot throw the impression aside, and never saw anything so real, so touching, and so actually present before my eyes, is nothing.
 I am husband and wife, dead man and living woman, Emma and General Dundas, doctor and bedstead—everything and everybody (but the Prussian officer—damn him) all in one."

 Later life

 In 1817 at Dunglass House, Magdalene de Lancey married Captain Henry Harvey, Madras infantry, who retired in 1821.
-She died on 12 July 1822 at Sidmouth giving birth to her third child, aged 29.
+She died on 12 July 1822 at Sidmouth while giving birth to her third child, aged 29.
 She was interred in Salcombe Regis in Devon on 19 July 1822.